kbsant/anketeur/README.md

     export APP_DATA_DIR=/path/to/data

-and run the jar file with
+and run the jar file with the port number:

-    java -jar anketeur.jar
+    java -jar anketeur.jar -p 8000

 ## Acknowledgments